Jump to content

 ...

-Liana, my best friend and self-proclaimed menace to society, was sprawled out beside me like a cat who had completely given up on life.
-She had mastered the art of maximum limb sprawl, stretching her legs out as far as she could get away with without getting called out.
+Liana, my best friend, was sprawled out in the creaking wooden chair beside me like a cat who had given up on life.
+She’d mastered the art of maximum limb sprawl, her legs stretched so far they were a public hazard.

-“If this turns into one of those ‘Embrace the Future’ speeches,” she muttered under her breath, “I’m out.”
+"If this turns into one of those ‘Embrace the Future' speeches,” she muttered, "I'm out."

 I didn't take my eyes off the stage.
 "Out how?
 You gonna just... walk out?”

-“Damn right.”
-She flicked her dark curls over her shoulder with an exaggerated flourish.
-“Might even throw in a slow-motion exit, just to make it iconic.”
+"Damn right.”
+She flicked her dark curls over her shoulder with a flourish.
+"Might even throw in a slow motion exit.
+Make it iconic."

 I sighed, rubbing my temples.
-“Just… maybe don’t get expelled before lunch.”
+“Just try not to get expelled before lunch.”

 She grinned.
 "No promises.”

-Before I could warn her again to at least pretend to be a functioning student, the auditorium lights dimmed.
-The low chatter died down as the massive projector screen behind the stage flickered to life.
+Before I could warn her to at least pretend to be a functioning student, the auditorium lights dimmed.
+The low chatter died down as the massive projector screen flickered to life.
+Static, then the Global News Network logo, followed by the impossibly polished face of a news anchor with a voice as smooth as a ridiculously expensive commercial.

-"Citizens of the world," she began, speaking like she was unveiling something revolutionary.
-"Today marks the beginning of a historic change.
+"Citizens of the world," she began, "Today marks the beginning of a historic change.
 In preparation for the first-ever Eternal Child Week, the government has issued the following statement."

 "As we stand at the dawn of a new era, we must embrace both progress and reflection," he declared, his voice as dry as a PowerPoint presentation.
 "This week-long observance is not merely a celebration, but a recognition of limitless potential.
 Further details will be released in the coming days."